 - In the case of agriculture goods, the natural factors affect the supply of goods; thus, here law of supply does not apply.

-- If the goods are of perishable nature the law does not apply on it as the seller want to sell as much as goods they can sell, otherwise, it will be ruined.
-Thus, the supplier sells it on lower prices also.
+- If the goods are of perishable nature the law does not apply to it as the seller want to sell as much as goods they can sell, otherwise, it will be ruined.
+Thus, the supplier sells it at lower prices also.

 - The goods having social discrepancies does not follow the law of supply as these will stay limited even if their prices are high.